-Kim K's Video Of North & Saint Dancing At Kanye West's Movie Screening Is Cute
+Watch North & Saint Dancing At Kanye's Movie Screening, Because It's Cute AF

 Kanye West's Jesus Is King documentary screening was graced by more than the holy spirit this weekend.
 West's daughter North is a consistent muse.
 However, this past Sunday, she was joined by her little bro Saint, and I'm dying from an adorable overload now.
 Kim Kardashian's video of North and Saint dancing at Kanye West's movie screening is just so cute.

 Kanye West has routinely held his special Sunday Service in Calabasas, California.
 Now, he's planning to release a Sunday Service-inspired album called Jesus Is King.
 It was set for a Sept.
 27, 2019, release, but it's been delayed... twice.
 More on that later.

 In lieu of its release, West held three screening parties for fans and, of course, North being a regular on-stage performer at Sunday Service, took the stage at his New York City screening on Sunday, Sept.
 29, in NYC.